RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 (Image)

-Being successful in MTH 225 means two things: **Mastering the basic skills of discrete mathematics** and **successfully applying those basic skills to hard problems**.
-The way to become good at these two things, is by **engaging with the activities and the feedback loops in the course** that are set up for you.
+Success in MTH 225 requires two things: **Mastering the basic skills** and **applying those basic skills to hard problems**.
+Accomplishing both of these requires **engaging with the activities and the feedback loops in the course** that are set up for you.
 And this engagement involves a number of simple actions and behaviors that you will need to show consistently:

 - **Attending class**, and not only being physically present but **mentally engaged and participatory** in class activities.
 - **Blocking off daily times** for working on the class outside of class meetings.